The dependency problem

 // ...

-- Zero runtime dependencies in shared-ui (beyond React peer dep)
+- Zero runtime dependencies in shared-ui (beyond the React peer dep)

-- Deleted the mock file — one less testing workaround
+- Deleted the mock file, so there's one less testing workaround

-- Smaller bundle — ~15KB saved for every page that imports from shared-ui
+- Smaller bundle: ~15KB saved on every page that imports from shared-ui

-fixupPluginRulesshims for this dep - Simpler mental model — the Modal manages its own focus lifecycle
+fixupPluginRulesshims for this dep - Simpler mental model: the Modal owns its own focus lifecycle

-The critical question: does it still work for keyboard and screen reader users?
-We verified:
+The part that actually mattered was whether it still works for keyboard and screen reader users, so I verified:

 - Tab cycling stays within the modal when open